Subscribe to the CT4F Newsletter to stay informed!

 THE SPIN:

-ADF/the defense wants you to believe that if therapists can't practice "conversion therapy," they'll be forced to push kids to transition genders.
+ADF wants you to believe that if therapists can't practice "conversion therapy," they'll be forced to push kids to transition genders.
 They paint a picture of "woke" therapists recruiting children into transgender identities against parents' wishes.

 THE TRUTH:

-Therapists can still:
+Therapists could still:

 Help kids explore their feelings and identity (in either direction)